stelzinga/MF/MGT_80.Tools.md

 There is no Objective Indicator for *Where* because:
 a.
 Objectives are owned by Staff
 b.
 Staff are mostly located in a single location
 c.
-The Objective is often agnostic to the location and if it is not it can be added in the *How*.
+An Objective is often agnostic to the location and if it is not it can be added in the *How*.

 The order of components is critical:
 1. Certain combinations have special meaning in Markdown: [...](...) w/o space between ']' and '(' is a URL.
 2. Date Indicator can be considered part of an Objective Measurement e.g. "Check output (daily)".

-The number of spaces *between* components is optional i.e. there could be none or many.
+The number of spaces *between* components is optional i.e., there could be none or many.
 However, there *cannot be any* space *before* the Status Indicator and their *must* be at least one space after it.
+Note that when using Objective Notation in a *hierarchy* it *is* possible to precede Status with spaces see [### Objective Notation Hierachy].
 Except Status and Name, no components are mandatory.

 ###  Objective Notation Status Indicator
 Status is mandatory and uses symbols: